-One of the most obvious reasons why a guinea pig might bite.
-The little thing is simply scared of something.
-And the chances are high that the subject evoking fear in the cavy is you!
+One of the most obvious reasons why a guinea pig might bite – the little thing is simply scared of something.
+And the chances are high that the subject evoking fear in the guinea pig is you!

 But there might be another scenario.
-If you got the guinea pig from a shelter, for example, you have no idea about what the cavy had to face in the past.
+If you got the guinea pig from a shelter, for example, you have no idea about what the guinea pig had to face in the past.
 It could have been hurt by different people.
-Unfortunately, even if you spend a lot of time trying to become friends with a cavy that has a psychological trauma, there is a chance that it simply won’t ever be able to fully get rid of the fear.
+Unfortunately, even if you spend a lot of time trying to become friends with a guinea pig that has a psychological trauma, there is a chance that it simply won’t ever be able to fully get rid of the fear.

 2. The Guinea Pig Is Feeling Pain

-Another reason that we may immediately consider.
+Another reason that we may immediately consider is – pain.
 The instant reaction of a guinea pig to pain is, of course, aggression and biting.
 The little guy might have a bruise or some strains that will hurt once you try to handle it.
 Moreover, sick or extremely tired guinea pigs might have their whole body aching.
 That’s certainly not the best time to try and cuddle with your beloved pet.

-3. Your Cavy Might Simply Need to Go to the Toilet
+3. Your Guinea Pig Might Simply Need to Go to the Toilet

 Guinea pigs need to go to the toilet.
 A lot.
 On average, guinea pigs need to ‘go’ every 15-20 minutes!
 In case you have been handling the little guy for quite a while, the cavy might start to try and wiggle out or even bite you.
 At first, it might be a light bite that you wouldn’t even want to pay attention to.
 But bear in mind that if you won’t let your guinea pig empty its bladder the second bite will surely be harder.